Learn more about Dance Classes

 Choreographer: Carine Fortunato as creator and artistic director.
 Carta de Amor was created with all dancers' input to a piece in the choreography.

-Dancers: Andrea Landes, Alyshia Deigh, Carine Fortunato, Halie Scaletta and Sheila Recuenco
+Dancers: Jessica Felix, Alyshia Deigh, Carine Fortunato, Halie Scaletta, and Bosswoman D aka Savannah D’mello

 Description: Carta de Amor showcases unity, bond and the sisterhood built through the dancer’s samba journey.
 It goes beyond the physical realm; it highlights a healing process, spiritual protectors and entities.
 These spoken-word lyrics warn, “Don’t cross me, as I am not alone”.